vygr/ChrysaLisp/docs/TASKS.md

 ## Service tasks

-A service task is one that `declares` its mailbox in the `Service Directory`.
+A service task is one that `declares` its `net_id` in the `Service Directory`.
 There is nothing special apart from that action.

 The Kernel maintains a directory of all the local VP node's services, and via talking to neighboring Kernels, via the link drivers, a network wide directory